W427697/Discord-/docs/addons/addon-types.md

 ## Learn more about the Storybook addon ecosystem

-- Addon types for other types of addons
+- Types of addons for other types of addons
 - [Writing addons](./writing-addons.md) for the basics of addon development
 - [Presets](./writing-presets.md) for preset development
 - [Integration catalog](./integration-catalog.md) for requirements and available recipes